nomorenameideas/Training-app/README.md

 # Training-app
-Memory training app
+Memory training app.
-Porting a native Java application into a web app.
+Porting a native Java application into a web app using React.